 Brokvist: This is going to sound so cliché, but I happen to be rereading A Sand County Almanac by Aldo Leopold, which is one of the great conservation works of our time.
 I reference parts of it a lot, but this is probably my third time reading it cover to cover.

 Brief: Another quick aside for our readers who are keen to learn more…

 Aldo Leopold was a conservationist, forester and philosopher.
 A little more than a year after his death in 1948, Leopold’s collection of essays, A Sand County Almanac, was published—achieving prominence around the first Earth Day in 1970.
 The Foreword declared: “There are some who can live without wild things, and some who cannot.
 These essays are the delights and dilemmas of one who cannot.”
-“The Land Ethic” essay was an appeal for moral responsibility to the natural world.
+“The Land Ethic” essay was an especially strong appeal for moral responsibility to the natural world.
 It urged all members of a community to treat one another with care and respect.
 A land ethic, Leopold wrote, “simply enlarges the boundaries of the community” to include not only humans but also soils, waters, plants, and animals—or what Leopold called “the land.”

-Brokvist: The other one that I’m reading right now is called Mountains Piled upon Mountains, edited by Jessica Cory.
+Brokvist: The other book I’m reading right now is called Mountains Piled upon Mountains, edited by Jessica Cory.
 It’s a really neat collection of short stories, poems and memoirs about peoples’ relationship with nature across the Appalachia region.
 It shows this kind of transcendental or romanticized view of the Anthropocene—a time when we are witnessing all this deforestation and pollution.
 It teaches you to be more cognizant of your presence in a place and to develop situational awareness.